Pokémon Red and Blue/Unused Move Data

 Dragon Type's Effectiveness

-The Dragon type does super-effective damage to itself in Generation I, just as it does in every subsequent generation.
-However, the only Dragon-type move in Generation I is Dragon Rage, which does a set regular damage of 40 HP, and hence this behavior is never seen in regular gameplay during this generation.
+The Dragon type is set to deal super-effective damage to itself in Generation I, just as it does in every subsequent generation; type matchup charts in guides at the time even included this particular type matchup!
+However, the only Dragon-type move in Generation I is Dragon Rage, which ignores type effectiveness modifiers completely and always deals a fixed 40 HP of damage.
+As a result, this behavior is never seen in regular gameplay during this generation.

 Struggle is a move which cannot be learned during regular gameplay.
 It is only used when the user's Pokémon attempts to attack but has no available PP for any move left (note that in-game Trainers cannot run out of PP in Generation I).
 Regardless, the default total PP data for Struggle is set to be 10, though there is a special handler for Struggle such that its remaining PP does not decrement since it is never supposed to be an actual move in a Pokémon's moveset.